farbodsalimi/go-sqs-wrapper/README.md

 # golang-sqs-wrapper

+A wrapper library for sending and receiving data to/from AWS SQS

 ## Environment Variables

 The first step is to define all of your environment variables in `.env`.
 You can find and example of `.env` file in the root folder.